phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 The red shape can be flipped and then rotated to yield the blue shape.
 Although you may be able to see this correspondence, it will be difficult to identify whether two shapes are the same if they become much more complicated.
 {: style="font-size: medium;"}

-## The Kabsch algorithm for comparison of two shapes
+## Comparing two shapes with the Kabsch algorithm

 Our goal is to produce a distance function *d*(*S*, *T*) that takes two shapes *S* and *T* as input and that quantifies how different these shapes are.
 If the two shapes are the same, then the distance between them should be equal to zero; the more different the shapes become, the larger *d* should become.